Axel-Erfurt/Reaper_libSwell_Editor/README.md

 opens  the file with the specified path

+- color preview on selecting a row that contains a color
 - change the font with the FontSelector Button
 - change integer values with the SpinBox Buttons
 - change colors by double-clicking the row, this opens a color selection window